-- 31 Invitations were extended to the Ontario Provincial Police Association, the Ontario Provincial Police Veterans' Association, the Police Association of Ontario, the Ontario Association of Police Services Boards, and the Ontario Association of Chiefs of Police to share their comments on the issues we were investigating.
+- Provincial Police Veterans' Association, the Police Association of Ontario, the Ontario Association of Police Services Boards, and the Ontario Association of Chiefs of Police to share their comments on the issues we were investigating.
 We received information from these organizations, with the exception of the Ontario Association of Chiefs of Police, which did not reply. - 32 In addition to interviews, the team reviewed 13 binders of information from the OPP, along with documents submitted by the Ministry.
-They also carried out independent research and reviewed a large volume of documents related to police officers and operational stress injuries from external sources, including academic studies and widely read publications in the field2, and attended conferences on themes related to the investigation.3 - 33 We received excellent co-operation from the Ontario Provincial Police and the Ministry.
+They also carried out independent research and reviewed a large volume of documents related to police officers and operational stress injuries from external sources, including academic studies and widely read publications in the field2, and attended conferences on themes related to the investigation.3 - We received excellent co-operation from the Ontario Provincial Police and the Ministry.